A Dallas Cowboys football blog

 Cowboys Nation would love nothing more than to bury the nightmarish start to this year on offense, but should welcome Austin back as a dual threat.

 Amari Cooper has made touchdowns of 90, 75, 40, and 28 yards look routine since his arrival from Oakland, and could be in line for even more game-breaking plays if lined up with Austin.
-Cooper and rookie have formed a successful duo for the present and future in Dallas, with Austin hoping to factor into this rotation with his own speed element.
+Cooper and rookie Michael Gallup have formed a successful duo for the present and future in Dallas, with Austin hoping to factor into this rotation with his own speed element.

-In Austin's absence, Jourdan Lewis has carried the ball twice on jet sweeps that went for gains of seven and five.
+In Austin’s absence, Cornerback Jourdan Lewis has carried the ball twice on jet sweeps that went for gains of seven and five.
 In a small sample size of six carries, Austin was averaging just over nine yards a carry before his injury.

 This disparity in “hidden yards” that the Cowboys are currently desperate for are also evident on special teams, where Dallas is 18th in average punt return yards.
 Cole Beasley has averaged 4.67 yards, below Austin’s previous mark of 5.8 yards.